Microsoft (NASDAQ:MSFT) PT Raised to $310.00

 Microsoft Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 6th.
-Shareholders of record on Thursday, May 18th will be given a dividend of $0.68 per share.
-The ex-dividend date is Wednesday, May 17th.
-This represents a $2.72 annualized dividend and a yield of 0.94%.
-Microsoft’s dividend payout ratio (DPR) is presently 30.22%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 6th.
+Shareholders of record on Thursday, May 18th will be issued a $0.68 dividend.
+This represents a $2.72 annualized dividend and a yield of 0.95%.
+The ex-dividend date of this dividend is Wednesday, May 17th.
+Microsoft’s payout ratio is currently 30.22%.

-In other Microsoft news, CMO Christopher C. Capossela sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, February 13th.
-The shares were sold at an average price of $272.32, for a total transaction of $272,320.00.
-Following the completion of the sale, the chief marketing officer now directly owns 116,362 shares in the company, valued at $31,687,699.84.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-In other news, CMO Christopher C. Capossela sold 1,000 shares of Microsoft stock in a transaction that occurred on Monday, February 13th.
+In other Microsoft news, CEO Satya Nadella sold 4,767 shares of Microsoft stock in a transaction dated Tuesday, February 28th.
+The stock was sold at an average price of $248.88, for a total transaction of $1,186,410.96.
+Following the completion of the sale, the chief executive officer now directly owns 788,625 shares of the company’s stock, valued at approximately $196,272,990.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, CEO Satya Nadella sold 4,767 shares of the business’s stock in a transaction dated Tuesday, February 28th.
+The stock was sold at an average price of $248.88, for a total value of $1,186,410.96.
+Following the completion of the sale, the chief executive officer now directly owns 788,625 shares of the company’s stock, valued at approximately $196,272,990.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CMO Christopher C. Capossela sold 1,000 shares of the business’s stock in a transaction dated Monday, February 13th.
 The shares were sold at an average price of $272.32, for a total value of $272,320.00.
-Following the completion of the sale, the chief marketing officer now directly owns 116,362 shares in the company, valued at $31,687,699.84.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CEO Satya Nadella sold 4,767 shares of Microsoft stock in a transaction that occurred on Tuesday, February 28th.
-The shares were sold at an average price of $248.88, for a total transaction of $1,186,410.96.
-Following the completion of the sale, the chief executive officer now owns 788,625 shares of the company’s stock, valued at $196,272,990.
+Following the completion of the sale, the chief marketing officer now directly owns 116,362 shares of the company’s stock, valued at $31,687,699.84.
 The disclosure for this sale can be found here.
-Insiders sold 6,767 shares of company stock worth $1,728,111 over the last three months.
-Insiders own 0.03% of the company’s stock.
+Over the last 90 days, insiders have sold 6,767 shares of company stock worth $1,728,111.
+0.03% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-DGS Capital Management LLC grew its stake in shares of Microsoft by 19.9% during the first quarter.
-DGS Capital Management LLC now owns 14,342 shares of the software giant’s stock worth $4,422,000 after buying an additional 2,383 shares during the last quarter.
-IFM Investors Pty Ltd grew its stake in shares of Microsoft by 20.8% during the first quarter.
-IFM Investors Pty Ltd now owns 1,138,469 shares of the software giant’s stock worth $351,001,000 after buying an additional 196,338 shares during the last quarter.
-Altus Wealth Group LLC grew its stake in shares of Microsoft by 1.2% during the first quarter.
-Altus Wealth Group LLC now owns 12,712 shares of the software giant’s stock worth $3,919,000 after buying an additional 152 shares during the last quarter.
-Powell Investment Advisors LLC grew its stake in shares of Microsoft by 16.2% during the first quarter.
-Powell Investment Advisors LLC now owns 2,578 shares of the software giant’s stock worth $795,000 after buying an additional 359 shares during the last quarter.
-Finally, Onyx Bridge Wealth Group LLC grew its stake in shares of Microsoft by 8.2% during the first quarter.
-Onyx Bridge Wealth Group LLC now owns 6,782 shares of the software giant’s stock worth $1,921,000 after buying an additional 512 shares during the last quarter.
-69.15% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently modified their holdings of MSFT.
+ICICI Prudential Asset Management Co Ltd increased its position in shares of Microsoft by 199.7% during the third quarter.
+ICICI Prudential Asset Management Co Ltd now owns 107,705 shares of the software giant’s stock worth $25,356,000 after acquiring an additional 71,769 shares during the last quarter.
+Seascape Capital Management grew its stake in shares of Microsoft by 41.9% in the third quarter.
+Seascape Capital Management now owns 2,908 shares of the software giant’s stock worth $677,000 after purchasing an additional 858 shares in the last quarter.
+BlackDiamond Wealth Management Inc. grew its stake in shares of Microsoft by 9.2% in the third quarter.
+BlackDiamond Wealth Management Inc. now owns 7,751 shares of the software giant’s stock worth $1,943,000 after purchasing an additional 650 shares in the last quarter.
+Handelsbanken Fonder AB boosted its stake in Microsoft by 1.4% during the third quarter.
+Handelsbanken Fonder AB now owns 2,789,479 shares of the software giant’s stock valued at $649,670,000 after buying an additional 37,545 shares in the last quarter.
+Finally, RMR Wealth Builders boosted its stake in Microsoft by 9.0% during the third quarter.
+RMR Wealth Builders now owns 35,150 shares of the software giant’s stock valued at $8,186,000 after buying an additional 2,894 shares in the last quarter.
+69.15% of the stock is owned by hedge funds and other institutional investors.

 About Microsoft